burntblark/axios-normalizer/README.md

 # Axios Normalizer
-Normalizes axios responses

-## What is this for?
-Axios Normalizer is an utility library that works with the [Axios Library](https://axios-http.com/).
-It helps abstract the typical workflow done after receiving a response from an axios call.
+This is an utility library that works with the [Axios Library](https://axios-http.com/) to normalize response returned by the library.
+It helps abstract the typical workflow needed after receiving a response from an axios call.
+Axios wraps its responses around a `data` attribute of its response object.
+This is slightly different when an error response is received.
+The errors here might be a desirable response from the resource you are consuming.
+However axios treats the errors as an exception.
+This library helps flattens the two scenarios.

 ## How to use this
 Install via `npm install axios-normalizer --save` into your project.